JamFox/docs.jamfox.dev/docs/content/devops/gitlabrunnershare.md

 1. Create a new group for the Runner(s)

-    Since any management operation to CI/CD settings (like accessing and enabling Runners) requires Maintainer level access create a new group from where the Runners are shared from.
+    Since any management operation to CI/CD settings (like accessing and enabling Runners) requires Maintainer level access create a new empty group with no ciritical codebases or credentials from where the Runners are shared from.
+This way there is no need to give Maintainer access to existing groups or projects which might contain sensitive information or critical code.

 2. Create a new empty project inside the group created in the previous step